jberkowitz89/SharpestMindsProject/README.md

 ![](images/schema.png)

 ## Web App
 I also created a basic flask app to display recommendations results.
-The current locally hosted app can be seen here:
+A screenshot of the locally hosted app can be seen here:
 ![](images/webapp_ui.png)

 ##Future Considerations